 Don’t limit yourself to just one or two countries; use your language skills to register on freelancing websites around the world.
-As a Spanish to English translator, for example, you could advertise in Spanish speaking countries throughout Latin America, not forgetting Spain, as well as English speaking locations such as the US, UK, Australia, and South Africa, to name a few.
+As a Spanish to English translator, for example, you could advertise in Spanish-speaking countries throughout Latin America, not forgetting Spain, as well as English-speaking locations such as the US, UK, Australia, and South Africa, to name a few.

 A large network of clientele is sure to keep you busy and supply a constant stream of income from different countries.
-Speaking of different countries, by working with overseas clients you may also reap the benefits of currency conversion rates that vary from country to country.
+Speaking of different countries, by working with overseas clients, you may also reap the benefits of currency conversion rates that vary from country to country.

 Keep a consistent online presence, even when you travel

-Translators are international creatures who often live or travel around the world, meaning that, without a VPN, the place their online freelancer profiles are registered in may not be their native country.
+Translators are international creatures who often live or travel around the world, meaning that, without a VPN, the place that their online freelancer profiles are registered in may not be their native country.
 It is standard practice to only translate into your mother tongue, and clients might get confused or suspicious by a French to English translator based in Russia, for example.
-They may also feel more comfortable reaching out to translator who, at least digitally, is based in the same country as them.
+They may also feel more comfortable reaching out to a translator who, at least digitally, is based in the same country as them.

 In addition to opening an entirely new podium of opportunities, by using a VPN translators will also get the added advantage of privacy & protection from surveillance, the removal of censorship, and access to restricted sites that could be essential.